ErPrashantRathod/Video_Game_Sales/README.md

 ## Recommendation :
 Study genre trends to release games in genres that are peaking or consistently strong, such as Action or Shooter.

-Build or acquire strong intellectual properties to increase long-term sales potential and brand loyalty.

 Prioritize development for platforms with the largest user bases to maximize reach and profitability.

 Consider remakes, sequels, or spin-offs of best-selling games to tap into established audiences